NguyenDTNhan/Navigation-by-Sensor-Fusion-INS-GNSS-Camera/README.md

-# Navigation-by-Sensor-Fusion-INS-GNSS-Camera-
+# Navigation-by-Sensor-Fusion-INS-GNSS-Camera
-Pedestrian and Vehicle Navigation by using Sensor Fusion of INS, GNSS and Camera systems
+This repository introduces the Pedestrian and Vehicle Navigation implemented based on Motion Model and sensor Fusion of INS, GNSS and Camera Systems.

+# Requirements
+The functions in this repository requires module "3-D geographic coordinate conversions and geodesy" which can be found at https://github.com/geospace-code/pymap3d